 - Prepared Food Vendors – Any vendor who prepares foods in an approved production facility to be consumed off-site or to be used as an ingredient.

 - Cottage Food Vendors – Producer of foods prepared under the Texas Cottage Food Law (Texas Department of State Health Services, Health and Safety Code, Title 6, Chapter 437).

 Any participant that is not a vendor of the Market but enhances the Market in some meaningful and mission-aligned manner may be allowed to participate as a Non-vendor.
 They must provide additional advertising via social media and other media outlets.

-Coppell based organizations registered as either a federal or state nonprofit, or governmental agencies that support the Market’s mission and purpose and are not in direct competition with Market vendors or function.
+Coppell based organizations registered as either a federal or state nonprofit, students and student groups, or governmental agencies that support the Market’s mission and purpose and are not in direct competition with Market vendors or function.

 - Products must be produced and sold in compliance with all applicable federal, state, and local laws and regulations.

 - Vendors are responsible for maintaining required permits, licenses, and certifications for all products they produce.

 - Vendors must follow product sampling guidelines as specified by the City of Coppell Environmental Health Dept. The guidelines can be found on addendum page 1.

 - Vendors are permitted to sell only items that were approved upon application.
 New products intended for sale by current vendors but not included on the most recently approved application must be approved prior to their sale at Market.
 Vendors may use the online New Product Application to submit changes.